-Dementia patients reveal how we construct a picture of the futureMay 23rd, 2012 in Neuroscience /
+Dementia patients reveal how we construct a picture of the futureMay 23, 2012 in Medicine & Health / Neuroscience

 (Medical Xpress) -- Our ability to imagine and plan our future depends on brain regions that store general knowledge, new research shows.

 Dr. Muireann Irish from Neuroscience Research Australia (NeuRA) found that dementia patients who can no longer recall general knowledge for example, the names of famous people or popular songs are also unable to imagine themselves in the future.

 "We already know that if memory of past events is compromised, as is the case in Alzheimer's disease, then the ability to imagine future scenarios is also impaired, says Dr. Irish.

 "We have now discovered that damage to parts of the brain that store knowledge of facts and meanings can also produce the same effect," she says.

 Thinking about the future is an important ability because it helps us to plan and anticipate the consequences of our actions.